EslamElshikh-dev/naqada-directory/supabase/README.md

 The website sends contributions and privacy-filtered usage events to the `directory-intake` Edge Function.
 The browser does **not** receive a service-role key and does not read/write database tables directly.

+The same function also serves listing rating summaries and accepts one mutable 1–5 score per listing and hashed network identity.
+Raw IP addresses are never stored.
+Rating writes are rate-limited and browser roles retain no direct database access.

 Tracked event families:

 - search